 - 3 Star Hotel – Hotel d’Aragon is located within walking distance of the train station and near Place de la Comedie.
 They serve a great breakfast too!
 Prices from £72 / €84 for a single room with a bathroom. * Check prices and dates: Hotel D'Aragon

 - Budget – Hostel Meyerbeer Beach is located close to the beach, just a few minutes away from the train station.
 Prices from £77 / €90 for a deluxe studio. * Check prices and dates: Hostel Meyerbeer Beach

-- 3 Star Hotel – Hotel La Villa Nice Victor Hugo is a cute hotel with great views located in the centre of Nice and walking distance to the promenade.
+- 3-Star Hotel – Hotel La Villa Nice Victor Hugo is a cute hotel with great views located in the centre of Nice and within walking distance of the promenade.
 Prices from £106 / €124 for a standard single room. * Check prices and dates: Hotel La Villa Nice Victor Hugo

-- 4 Star Hotel – Hôtel Apollinaire Nice is 1km from the beach and walking distance to the Old Town.
-The hotel is beautiful with a 24 hour reception.
+- 4 Star Hotel – Hôtel Apollinaire Nice is 1km from the beach and within walking distance to the Old Town.
+The hotel is beautiful with a 24-hour reception.
 Prices from £146 / €171 for a classic queen room. * Check prices and dates: Hotel Apollinaire Nice

 - Budget – St Christopher’s Inn Paris is located on the canal.
 This hostel is a fantastic budget stay.
 It’s sociable, clean and in a good location.
 Prices from £31 / €37 for a bed in a 12-bed female dormitory room. * Check prices and dates: St Christopher's Inn